opencpi/av.bsp.e310/README.md

 This is the source distribution of the OpenCPI E3xx (E310/E312/E313) Board Support Package (BSP) project.

+OpenCPI is Open Source Software, licensed with the LGPL3.
+See LICENSE.txt.

 Getting Started:
 ---
 See https://opencpi.github.io/bsp_e310/Ettus_E3xx_Getting_Started_Guide.pdf